John Powless: Tennis career

+Other sports career

 After graduation, Powless coached at the high school level at Paducah, Kentucky for a year and joined Bud Kennedy as an assistant basketball coach at Florida State University the following year.
 In 1960, he became freshman coach at the University of Cincinnati and compiled a 36-9 three-year record and a 15–0 record during the 1962–63 season.

 Working with head coach Ed Jucker and assistant (and later head) coach Tay Baker, Powless helped the Bearcats post a 78–6 record over three years.
 During the three years that Powless was at Cincinnati, the Bearcats won two NCAA titles by defeating Ohio State in 1961 and 1962 and finished second to Loyola University Chicago in 1963.

 Powless came to Wisconsin as an assistant under John Erickson in May 1963 and also was Wisconsin's head tennis coach for five seasons, compiling a 52–39 dual meet record.
 On April 27, 1968, Powless became head basketball coach on the same day that Army head coach Bob Knight declined the offer.
 During his eight years at Wisconsin, he compiled a record of 88–108.
 His best team was his 1973–74 team, which posted a record of 16–8 and had future NBA center Kim Hughes on its roster.
+He resigned on February 11, 1976 during a Badgers' 14‐game losing streak and was replaced by Bill Cofield one month later on March 16.